CHILDREN’S DAY TREATMENT PROGRAM

 - Parental Involvement: crucial to the process of reinforcing and maintaining the skills the child learns in the program.
-Therefore, a requirement for parents to attend family sessions with their child is necessary.
+Therefore, a requirement for parents to engage in frequent communication with staff is necessary.

 The structure of the program provides various group therapy and psycho-educational interventions for three hours each day as well as regular individual sessions and family sessions.
-The remainder of the day, the child receives academic instruction by a teacher and teacher’s aide provided by the Ashtabula County Educational Service Center as specified on the child’s Individual Education Plan (IEP).
+The remainder of the day, the child receives academic instruction by their school.
+Day Treatment is also provided on school breaks and through the summer.

-- Accommodations: can be made for those children who remain in their home school for a portion of the day and attend PHP programming the other part of the day.
-Adolescents whose primary disturbance is conduct related or substance abuse would not be considered appropriate for this level of care or will be considered on a case by case basis.
+- Accommodations: Adolescents whose primary disturbance is conduct related or substance abuse would not be considered appropriate for this level of care or will be considered on a case by case basis.